 In my private practice, I work with families experiencing high conflict divorce and disputes over parenting.
 I conduct assessments and consult to lawyers about the value of expert psychological evidence.

 I am passionate about my role as a clinical supervisor.
-I have supported over thirty Provisional Registered Psychologists to successfully complete their licensing requirements.
+I have supported over thirty-five Provisional Registered Psychologists to successfully complete their licensing requirements.
 I also supervise Associate Members of AAMFT to become Clinical Fellows.
 Since 2016, I have taught the Advanced Clinical Supervision in Psychology continuing education course operated by the Psychologists' Association of Alberta and Werklund School of Education at the University of Calgary.
 I also teach the Fundamentals of Clinical Supervision course for AAMFT and supervision workshops for the Psychologists' Association of Alberta.

 As a consultant, I have used my experience developing and leading clinical services, a private practice, and educational programs to help others improve services and outcomes.